fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 ---
 layout: post
-title:  Of Bayesian average and star ratings
+title:  Of bayesian average and star ratings
 category: posts
 description: The math behind the formulas used for computing star-rating.
 ---